RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/scheduled-data-exports/data-export-version-4.md

     "15-3": "`false`",
     "15-4": "",
     "16-0": "`price_in_usd`",
-    "16-1": "The revenue (converted to USD) generated from the transaction after accounting for refunds.
+    "16-1": "The revenue (converted to USD) generated from the transaction after accounting for full and partial refunds.
 Can be null if product prices haven't been collected from the user's device. ", "16-2": "float",
     "16-3": "`0`",
     "16-4": "✅",
     "17-0": "`purchase_price_in_usd`\\*",
     "17-1": "The gross revenue (converted to USD) generated from the transaction.
 Remains set for refunded transactions.
-Refer to `refunded_at` to determine refund state.
 Can be null if product prices haven't been collected from the user's device.", "17-2": "float",
     "17-3": "`9.99`",
     "17-4": "✅",